About this page

 What GRIB files are and a word of warning.

-GRIB files can be obtained free and many sailors now use them as a low cost way of getting a great deal of weather forecast information.
+GRIB files provide a low cost way of getting a great deal of weather forecast information.
 There is much misunderstanding of GRIBs, some of it fostered by those selling GRIB services and products.
-I hope that this and the associated pages will help users to know what they are getting, how to assess what is available at no cost and which services are worth paying for.
+I hope that this and the associated pages will help users to know what they are getting, how to assess what is available at no cost and to avoid paying unnecessarily .

 On other pages of this site see